kubernetes-sigs/kueue/site/content/en/docs/tasks/run/deployment.md

 ### a.
 Queue selection

 The target [local queue](/docs/concepts/local_queue) should be specified in the `spec.template.metadata.labels` section of the Deployment configuration.
+Since Kueue's scheduling and resource management will be applied to the individual Pods of the Deployment, the queue name should be specified at the Pod level.

 ```yaml
 spec: